 Primary access to Normanton is from Cloncurry via the Matilda Highway (Burke Developmental Road) and from Cairns via the Savannah Way (Gulf Developmental Road).
 These major roads are now sealed but may have sections that have been subject to flooding and flood damage.
-Distances between towns and hence fuel, food and water supplies are substantial and travel along these routes must be well planned.
+Distances between towns are substantial (and hence also between sources of fuel, food and water supplies) and travel along these routes must be well planned.
 Other sealed roads in the district are of limited extent and mainly confined to around Normanton and the Normanton to Karumba Road.